srijonashraf/LinkWiz/README.md

 - **Ensure the Uniqueness**:
   If the  `shortId` is already used then it will regenerate the id again and which will maintain the uniqueness of the short url.

+### Link Insights

+- **Clicks**
+  Whenever the link is viewed, the click count will increase, and this information will be displayed on the home page.

 ## To Get Started